-On 7 November 2016, The Gambia submitted its Nationally Determined Contribution (NDC), offering to conditionally reduce its greenhouse gas emissions, excluding the land use, land use change and forestry (LULUCF) sector, by 1.4 MtCO2e in 2025 compared to business-as-usual (BAU).
-This is equivalent to a 44.4% reduction below a low BAU scenario excluding LULUCF in 2025 and to a 45.4% reduction in 2030.
-The Gambia is offering to reduce emissions of 0.079 MtCO2e in 2025 and 0.10 MtCO2e in 2030 unilaterally, with an additional 1.3 MtCO2e in 2025 and 1.7 MtCO2e in 2030, conditional on the availability of international financial and technical support.
+In its Nationally Determined Contribution (NDC), the Gambia offers to conditionally reduce its greenhouse gas emissions, excluding the land use, land use change and forestry (LULUCF) sector, by 1.4 MtCO2e in 2025 compared to business-as-usual (BAU).
+This is equivalent to a 44.4% reduction below a “low BAU” scenario excluding LULUCF in 2025.
+The Gambia is offering to reduce emissions by 0.08 MtCO2e in 2025 (or 2.4%) below BAU unconditionally; the additional emission reductions are conditional on international finance and technical support.

 In addition, The Gambia plans to unilaterally abate 0.28 MtCO2e in the LULUCF sector through afforestation by 2025.
-By 2025, it intends to abate 0.69 MtCO2e by replacing flooded rice fields by dry upland ones and by using efficient cook stoves to reduce the overuse of forest resources, conditional to international support.
+By 2025, it intends to abate 0.69 MtCO2e by replacing flooded rice fields by dry upland ones and by using efficient cook stoves to reduce the overuse of forest resources, conditional on international support.

 For further information about the risks and impacts associated with the temperature levels of each of the categories click here.

-With currently implemented policies, The Gambia says it expects, through deploying renewable energy, to achieve emissions levels (excluding LULUCF) of 3.75 MtCO2e in 2030 instead of 3.85 MtCO2e in its BAU.
-This is equivalent to an increase of 320% above 1990 levels or 77% above 2010 levels.
-There is clear evidence that the government is pushing for setting up a framework for renewable energy development.
-In 2013, the The Gambian Parliament passed the New Renewable Energy law (Ministry of Energy, 2013) and tasked the Public Utilities Regulatory Authority to define and implement the rules for pricing the feed-in tariff (FiT) for renewable electricity.
-The rules state that the power purchase agreement will be valid for 15 years from plant commissioning and tariffs will be published three years in advance to give certainty to project developers (Public Utilities Regulatory Authority, 2014).
+To achieve its conditional and unconditional NDC targets, the government aims to set up a framework for renewable energy development.
+In 2013, the Gambian Parliament passed the New Renewable Energy law (Government of The Gambia, 2013) and tasked the Public Utilities Regulatory Authority to define and implement the rules for pricing the feed-in tariff (FiT) for renewable electricity.
+The rules state that the power purchase agreement will be valid for 15 years from plant commissioning, and tariffs will be published three years in advance to give certainty to project developers (Public Utilities Regulatory Authority, 2014).
 These tariffs are subject to adjustment based on local inflation and the dollar exchange rate.
 The new law establishes a renewable energy fund to develop renewable energy infrastructure, capacity building, research and development, local equipment production and promotion.
 No recent information is available on how much renewable energy capacity has been installed under the New Renewable Energy law as of August 2017.